Cheonghaejin: History

-Cheonghaejin was established originally as a military complex by General Jang Bogo in 828, the third year of King Heungdeok's reign.
-Jang appealed to Heungdeok to establish a military complex in Cheonghaejin to protect Silla's merchant fleets and coastal residents from pirates.
+Cheonghaejin was established originally as a military complex by General Chang Pogo in 828, the third year of King Heungdeok's reign.
+Chang appealed to Heungdeok to establish a military complex in Cheonghaejin to protect Silla's merchant fleets and coastal residents from pirates.
 He was granted permission and 10,000 troops.
 He established a small castle and a military base in Garipo.

 Cheonghaejin was very successful in its mission; it maintained strong commercial ties with Chinese and Japanese trading ports and successfully protected Silla merchants and coastal residents from pirates.
-Jang sent envoys called Hoyeoksa (호역사) for trading activities and cultural exchange.
+Chang sent envoys called Hoyeoksa (호역사) for trading activities and cultural exchange.

 It was resented by many Silla noblemen of small maritime societies because they lost their profits from private maritime trades.
-The noblemen of Silla sent an assassin, Yeom Jang, to assassinate Jang.
-After Jang's assassination, the complex was maintained by Yeom Jang himself, but the residents of Cheonghaejin, mourning Jang's death, left Cheonghaejin.
+The noblemen of Silla sent an assassin, Yŏm Chang, to assassinate Chang.
+After Chang's assassination, the complex was maintained by Yŏm Chang himself, but the residents of Cheonghaejin, mourning Chang's death, left Cheonghaejin.
 They mostly moved to other regions of Silla, while some moved to China or Japan.
 It is recorded in Samguk Sagi that the central Silla government closed Cheongjaejin in February 851.
 The remaining residents were then relocated to Byeokgolgun.